MVerbakel/MVerbakel.github.io/_posts/2024-12-01-ab-testing.md

 ---
 ## Part 1.
 Pre-experiment design

-Though a standard A/B test is pretty simple, the design stage is important.
+### General set up
 Once you understand the hypothesis and treatment (e.g. what is the mechanism by which we expect to see an effect), below are some of the questions to think about:

 - **What kind of set up do we need?** A/A (to get some data, or test our setup is working), A/B (one variant), A/B/n (multiple variants), or a holdout/blackout design.
 ![Experiment types](/assets/experiment_types.png)